Sidor01/PokedexGame/README.md

 # PokedexGame
-This project is a game made in QT using C++, which is an simple auto battler
+This project is a simple auto battler game made in QT using C++.
 ## Table of contents
 * [Introduction](#introduction)
 * [Functionalities](#functionalities)